 Personally, I’ve spent many, many years behind the camera.
 And now that I’m presenting on camera and creating regular face-to-camera videos, I’ve discovered that it’s not nearly as easy as the professional presenters make it look.
 And I know that plenty of Web Video Marketing Show listeners face the same challenge!

-With this in mind, I’ve invited online video marketing expert, and high profile video blogger Gideon Shalwick on to the show.
+With this in mind, I’ve invited online video marketing expert, and high profile video blogger Gideon Shalwick on to the show to talk about working with a videographer.
 One of Gideon’s Youtube channels has received over ten million views.
 And most importantly, he has learned to connect with his audience, and looks at home whilst presenting on camera.

 I’ve noticed that when I watch Gideon’s videos, it feels as though he’s speaking directly to me, and after watching his videos for a while, it feels like I know Gideon.
 I think this is a sign of a great presenter.